 For the tests in clause 7 of the present document, the requirement applies at each receiver antenna connector for receivers with antenna diversity or in the case of multi-carrier reception with multiple receiver antenna connectors.

 Receiver requirements are tested at the antenna connector, with the remaining receiver(s) disabled or their antenna connector(s) being terminated.
 If the manufacturer has declared the receiver paths to be equivalent, it is sufficient to apply the specified test signal at any one of the receiver antenna connectors.

-Editor’s note: TBD how to capture multi-band operation here
+For a BS type 1-C supporting multi-band operation, multi-band tests for [ACS, blocking and intermodulation] are performed with the interferer(s) applied to each antenna connector mapped to the receiver for the wanted signal(s), however only to one antenna connector at a time.
+Antenna connectors to which no signals are applied are terminated.

 4.5.1.3 Duplexers